-This espresso Vodka Martini is ultimately creamy, subtly sweet, and darn right delicious.
-This is the easiest cocktail you could ever make.
+This creamy espresso Martini is ultimately rich, subtly sweet, and darn right delicious.
+It is the easiest cocktail you could ever make with French vanilla vodka.
 All you need are four ingredients.

 - Simple syrup: any simple syrup is fine, but I love the extra flavor of the salted caramel syrup by Torani.

-- Vodka: vanilla or whipped vodka is a great choice.
+- Vodka: French vanilla or whipped vodka is a great choice.

 - Cream: I enjoyed this Espresso Vodka Martini better with Frothed cream.